 Amazon has made creating a chatbot easy.
-Amazon Lex is intuitive and quick to get going and there are some excellent blogs and white papers out there to teach you how to get started.
-These will only be appropriate for very simple ideas and basic conversation with your customers.
+Amazon Lex is intuitive and quick to get going and there are some excellent blogs and whitepapers out there to teach you how to get started.
+These will only be appropriate for very simple ideas and basic conversations with your customers.

 Imagine you want to respond when someone asks for help.
 You don’t need anything except the Lex interface for that, because your responses are direct:

 LexBot: I’m sorry you are having difficulty, I can help you with the following things…